kitnixx/AWS_Powered_Aerial_Lidar_Tree_Segmentation_in_R/README.md

 8. Download tree segmentation outputs from the AWS S3 bucket to your local storage device.
 9. Rejoice!

-Below are resources for modifying and executing certain tasks:
+Below are resources for modifying and executing the application.
+Enjoy!

+## Resources

 ### Information on Script Names
 - backend (runs on EC2 instance)